 I completed my Associate's Degree in Photography at Northwest College in 2012, graduating with honors.
 In the winter of 2013, I founded Justine May Photography in Cody, Wyoming.

-My passion is showing people how amazingly beautiful they really are, especially for my high school senior girls who are seeing themselves as women for the first time.
+My passion is showing people how amazingly beautiful they really are, especially for my high school senior girls who are seeing themselves as adult women for the first time.
 I love transforming self-doubt into self-love by showing them the truth, the truth in photograph.
 My work stands out to people because of its unique and untraditional style.
 I constantly striving to find a fresh way of telling people's story because no two people are exactly alike.

 During my journey as a photographer, I’ve been able to engage in my community in a few ways.

 –I’ve volunteered for non-profits such as the Nature Conservancy, The Park County Humane Society and The Wyoming Basset Hound Rescue.

 –In 2015, I got to share my story with students in Cody High School’s media classes.